Iranian Revolution: Variation within women's participation

 Some argue that this politicization and mobilization of women made it difficult for the new regime to push them out of the public and political spheres.
 The revolution resulted in an unprecedented opening for Iranian women into politics (mostly through demonstrations and voting), and some authors argue that this had a lasting impact on Iranian women's political participation and role in the public sphere.
 Some women were also part of the inner circle of the leaders of the new regime such as Marzieh Hadidchi.
 Other than the politicization of women, there were particular circumstances during the revolution which pushed women into being involved with politics.
 For example, "the combination of martial law with its curfew hours and the closing down of shops and workplaces, together with the cold of the fall and winter months resulted in the centers of political discussion often being within the home."
 Women engaged with news and media as well as political discussions alongside their male counterparts as "the revolution was the only topic of interest to anyone, regardless of age or sex."
 During 1978 and 1979 there were many gatherings in women's homes where they exchanged interpersonal news and anecdotes.
-These personal accounts were valuable in a time where the official coverage of news was not trusted by many people.
+These personal accounts were valuable in a time when the official coverage of news was not trusted by many people.

 Women who were activists, religious women and women dissatisfied with the regime were able to unite under the anti-Shah umbrella.
-However it's important to note that "women were not united in their opinions of the revolution and its outcome as much as they were not united in their reasons for joining the revolution".
+However, "women were not united in their opinions of the revolution and its outcome as much as they were not united in their reasons for joining the revolution".
 Despite this mobilization and high participation rate of women, they were still kept out of leadership positions which were exclusive to men; women are thought to be part of the rank and file rather than the elite strata of the revolution.